UCSCRocketry/blaze-electrical/documentation/electrical.md

 Brain Board
 - MCU
-- V0 Board is a Teensy 4.1 Carrier Board
+- V0 Board is a Teensy 4.0 Carrier Board
     - V1 Board will use a MCU from the same series.
 V0 decision made to speed development.
+- Interconnect to IO board
+- Neopixel integrated and output
+- SPI Flash memory - Winbond W25
+- Micro SD
+- AUX power in
+- Physical arm switch

 IO Board
 - Inputs and outputs, as well as pyro switches